ir-tec/boostrip_test/README.md

 **UI Design** : The design and animation are no reflection of what can be done.
 If there was more time and defined design, we could have much more to see.

 **Stete management** : It whould be a better choice to use an seperate state management like redux to create a signle sourse for our state.

+**Error Handleing** : The app should be tested more thoroughly to find the scenarios that encounter problems.